-As anyone who has taken a course with her can attest, Dr. Scholes loves thinking about context, bringing into her classroom the eclectic historical, cultural, and rhetorical worlds in which literature was produced and read.
-She is currently teaching academic writing, introduction to literary genres, and American literature at Corpus Christi College, where she helps students identify and develop their creative and critical inquiries.
+As anyone who has taken a course with her can attest, Dr. Scholes loves talking about context and place, considering the historical, cultural, and material worlds in which literature was produced and read.
+She is also fascinated by nature writing, which is all she ever reads these days.
+She is currently teaching academic writing, introduction to literary genres, and American literature at Corpus Christi College, where she helps students identify and develop their critical inquiries and creative pursuits.

 She is also pursuing a new book-length project that investigates the existence and rhetoric of women’s editorial work at U.S. daily newspapers during the first 70 years (~1830-1900) of women’s presence in newsrooms.